UWPCE-PythonCert/PythonCertDevel/source/exercises/args_kwargs_lab.rst

   - `link_color`
   - `visited_color`

-* Have it return the colors (use strings for the colors)
+* Have it return the colors (use strings for the colors, e.g. "blue", "red", etc.)

 * Call it with a couple different parameters set.
-IOW, write tests that verify that all of the following work as advertised:
+That is, write tests that verify that all of the following work as advertised:

-  - using just positional arguments:
+  - Using just positional arguments:

     - ``func('red', 'blue', 'yellow', 'chartreuse')``

-  - using just keyword arguments:
+  - Using just keyword arguments:

     -  ``func(link_color='red', back_color='blue')``